Department: Blizard Institute

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-The closing date for applications is 7th June 2019 and interviews will be shortly after.
+The closing date is Friday 9th August.
+2019 and interviews will be held roughly two weeks after the closing date.

 Valuing Diversity & Committed to Equality